Varnish - Classic Collector

 %h %l %u %t \"%r\" %s %b \"%{Referer}i\" \"%{User-agent}i\"

 - Configuring a Collector.
-To add an Installed collector, perform the steps as defined on the page Configure an Installed Collector.
+To add an installed collector, perform the steps given in the Configure an Installed Collector document.

-- Configuring a Source: To add a Local File Source source for Varnish do the following.
+- Configuring a Source: To add a Local File Source for Varnish, do the following.
 To collect logs directly from your Varnish machine, use an Installed Collector and a Local File Source.

 - Add a Local File Source.